wkoutre/react-native-tech_cards/README.md

 ## RUN (macOS)

-Assuming you have latest stable version of Xcode...
+Assuming you have latest stable version of Xcode.

 Must also have react-native-cli installed: ```npm i -g react-native-cli```